johnsosoka/ifpa-api-python/docs/getting-started/authentication.md

 # Authentication

-The IFPA SDK requires an API key to authenticate with the IFPA API.
+The IFPA API package requires an API key to authenticate with the IFPA API.
 This guide explains how to obtain and configure your API key.

 ## Obtaining an API Key